projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

 are "On branch master".
 The `master` branch is not a special branch.
 It's just the name the that Git authors decided to use when creating a new repository.

-When you want to save changes to Git, you are, in some ways, saving it to a branch.
+When you want to save changes to Git, you are, in some ways, _saving_ it to a branch.
 For every _save_ you do, Git can tracks the changes, who made those changes, when they were made, and some other information.

-You're probably thinking: _wow, so it's just like saving in a text editor (like Notepad) then?_ Not exactly.
+You're probably thinking: _wow, so it's just like saving in a text editor like Notepad, then?_ Not exactly.
 When you are working in Notepad, it doesn't care what lines of code you removed or what parts you added but only that you changed the file.
 Whereas Git knows what specific line of code you changed for every save you do.